Androidacy/WebviewManager-Module/README.md

 ## Compatibility

-- Android 5.x to 9.x (10 requires upstream chromium support)
+- Android 5.x to 10.0
-- Magisk v18.2+
+- Magisk v18.2+ (No other root solution is supported, for forwards compatibility)
 - **ONLY FLASH THROUGH MAGISK MANAGER AS IT REQUIRES AN INTERNET CONNECTION**
 - SELinux enforcing